Observation of Improved Accuracy over Classical Sparse Ground-State Solvers using a Quantum Computer: Overview of experiments and results

 \subsection{Quantum experiment}

-For our quantum solution, we use the SKQD algorithm as discussed in \Cref{sec:skqd_intro}.
-This requires sampling from time-evolution circuits corresponding to the Hamiltonian of interest.
-We use two main techniques to transpile these.
+We apply the SKQD algorithm as discussed in \Cref{sec:skqd_intro}.
+This requires sampling from time-evolution circuits generated the Hamiltonian.
+We use two main techniques to approximate and transpile these.

-First, we employ Rustiq~\cite{martiel2025rustiq,debrugiere2024faster}, a software package to compile arbitrary linear combinations of Pauli operators into corresponding Trotter steps constructed from local Pauli rotation gates on a specified layout.
+First, we employ Rustiq~\cite{martiel2025rustiq,debrugiere2024faster}, a software package that compiles arbitrary linear combinations of Pauli operators into Trotter steps constructed from local Pauli rotation gates on a specified layout.
 See \Cref{app:rustiq_transpilation} for details.
 The resulting circuit is a parameterized first-order Trotter step $T_1(\Delta t)$ with a time-independent Clifford correction $C_1$.

 To construct a full first-order Trotter step for time $\Delta t$, we implement $T_1(\Delta t)C_1$ for a total CZ count 1443 and depth 111.
 However, we can also construct a second-order Trotter step for time $2\Delta t$ as